 "Equity and inclusion serve as the engine for excellence and innovation.
 A commitment to racial justice and to equity across all aspects of diversity propels our students, faculty, and staff to reflect upon and work to build fair, open, and welcoming institutional structures, values, and culture." — From the College’s mission statement

 This vision of change at Bryn Mawr College outlined in this document draws on principles and values in the College’s mission statement and that resonate with the campus today.
-This is a living document that is ever-evolving as the needs of the campus change and as we learn from our experience.
+This is a living document that is evolving as the needs of the campus change and as we learn from our experience.

-The College sharpened it focus on diversity, equity, inclusion. and anti-racism in 2015, taking steps to advance this work over time.
+The College sharpened its focus on diversity, equity, inclusion, and anti-racism in 2015, taking steps to advance this work over time.
 The student-led strike in Fall 2020, in particular, inspired action and accelerated change.
 New, additional investments build on these previously existing efforts in synergistic ways.
 To maintain a forward focus, the College has developed a proactive, work-in-progress approach to frame higher-level goals and aspirations and actions to support these goals.
-Through this ongoing work we aspire to be a campus where all community members have a sense of belonging and where all community members experience the Bryn Mawr community as a place where they can grow and thrive.
+Through this ongoing work, we aspire to be a campus where all community members have a sense of belonging and where all community members experience the Bryn Mawr community as a place where they can grow and thrive.

 Bryn Mawr’s vision for change centers on four main goals to advance diversity, equity, inclusion, and anti-racism (DEIA).